-This Sample Schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the Associate in Arts Direct Transfer Agreement (AA-DTA).
+This sample schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the AA-DTA.
 The courses are designed with the appropriate number of credits to meet degree requirements and are organized in a recommended sequence.
 Please consult an advisor to schedule courses and develop a personalized educational plan.

-Your personal Educational Plan will vary based on many factors including:
+Your personal educational plan will vary based on many factors including:

-- The quarter you begin - How many classes/credits you plan to take in each guarter - Your Math and English placement - If you have credits you have already taken and plan to transfer them - · The college you are interested in transferring to - If you start in our Transitional Studies program
+- The quarter you begin - How many classes/credits you plan to take in each guarter - Your math and English placement - If you have credits you have already taken and plan to transfer them - The college you are interested in transferring to - If you start in our Transitional Studies program